 I am almost breathless from what I dug out of the Scriptures this week.
 So much so that I feel I have to get it down and share it with someone as quick as possible because it is just that GOOD!

 I am doing a long form word study on the word in the New Testament translated, “concerned.”
-And in the process I have found it necessary to do a word study on “worry.”
+Through this process I found it necessary to conduct a word study on “worry.”
 In addition to learning about being Biblically concerned about others, I wanted to know what Jesus says about worry.

 In the process of doing this word study on “worry/worrying,” I have come across yet another reason to see Jesus as the ultimate wordsmith and more confirmation that God is intentional about the words he uses when writing His Word – down to the very smallest details.